PoliteUnicorn/cse15l-lab-reports/lab-report-4/lab-4-writeup.md

 ## Step 7
 1. **Keys pressed:** v, i, m, L, i, `<tab>`, ., `<tab>` `<enter>`
    * Screenshot: ![Image](step-7-vim-command.png)
-   * In order to edit the code in the `ListExamples.java` file, I had to open this in vim, so I typed the vim command and the first two letters of the `ListExamples.java` file, before using `<tab>` to autofill the rest of the name.
+   * In order to edit the code in the `ListExamples.java` file, I had to open the file in vim, so I typed the vim command and the first two letters of the `ListExamples.java` file, before using `<tab>` to autofill the rest of the name.
 However, it stopepd after `ListExamples`, so I typed `.` and then tab again to fill in the rest of the `.java` tag before running